DegreeCalc

 Should I choose a school based on its graduation rate?

 Graduation rate should be one of several factors weighed alongside net cost, graduate earnings, and your personal fit with the institution.
-Compare schools within similar admissions selectivity tiers — a school with 80% completion serving first-generation students may outperform a more prestigious school with 97% completion that accepts only the highest-achieving applicants.
+Compare schools within similar admissions selectivity tiers — a school with 80% completion serving many first-generation students may be a stronger support environment than a more selective school whose admitted students already had high completion odds.
 Use College Scorecard to see graduation rate, net price, and graduate earnings together.

 Compare Colleges the Right Way